This post is a part of our Q&A section. If you want to submit your question, please use the form in the Contact page.

-Afrina (Kuala Lumpur, Malaysia) asked : I am not a pro photographer but I enjoy doing it.
-When I go and visit flickr and other photographers' websites and blogs, I see pretty amazing photographs and they mentioned about using this software and that software.
+Afrina (Kuala Lumpur, Malaysia) asked : I am not a pro photographer but I enjoy photography.
+When I visit the flickr and other photographers' website or blog, they have a collection of amazing photographs.
+Some of the photographers also revel what editing tool they used and what was done on the picture during post-processing.
 Do you think it is necessary to use any software to make your photograph look good?

-To be honest, it is not always necessary to use a software to process your photographs but sometimes you find it necessary just to tweak some settings, color, lights or even crop your photographs.
-Some people think cropping is not really a post processing but I would say, if you use any software to manipulate your photographs by any means, then it is a post processing because you processed your photographs after taking it out from camera.
+To be honest, it is not always necessary to use a software and process the pictures but sometimes you find it necessary just to tweak some settings, adjust colors and lights or even crop the sides.
+Some people think cropping is not really a post processing but I would say, if you use any software to manipulate the photographs by any means, it is a post-processing because you processed the photographs after taking it out from the camera.

-I took this photograph of Lincoln Memorial Reflecting Pool last year.
-When I came home and downloaded the picture from my camera, I felt good about it's composition (symmetry) but felt like I was missing something.
-I was not really happy with the color contrast and thought of playing with color tone and contrast and see how it becomes.
-I then opened the picture using Capture NX2, one of my favorite photo editing software; specially if I am shooting in a RAW mode.
-I tweaked the color contrast and the brightness of the picture and it transformed the picture into the next level.
-Just a small tweak gave it a very nice effect and I was really impressed with the outcome.
-I felt like it looked more vibrant and lively after post processing.
+I took this photograph of the Lincoln Memorial Reflecting Pool last year.
+When I came home and downloaded the picture from the camera, I felt good about it's composition (symmetry) but felt like I was missing something on the picture.
+I was not really happy with the color contrast and thought of playing with the color tones and the contrast and see how will it become.
+I started editing the picture using Capture NX2, one of my favorite software to process RAW images.
+During the processing of the image, I increased the color contrast and adjusted the brightness of the picture which transformed the picture into the next level.
+Just a couple of small tweaks boosted the mood of the image and the result was very impressive.
+The picture looked more vibrant and lively after the post-processing.

 The result is in front of you and I let you decide whether the post processing is really necessary in digital photography or not.
 But looking at the transformation this image got, I think you would agree that post-processing is an essential tool and may greatly help you to enhance the picture if done correctly.
 You just have to be careful about not doing it too much, otherwise it may not look natural.